ativey/pdftodolist/README.md

 # pdftodolist
-Project to maintain a TO list and generate PDF checklists
+Project to maintain a TODO list and generate PDF checklists

 This project allows pretty printed PDFs of to do lists.
 It's aimed at people, like me who prefer to have a physical list they can cross items off.
 The important part of the project is to generate the PDF and to track completed items.
 The